-While Dr. No was bringing to the screens of 1962 a new and gaudy mixture of sex and spies – condemned by a special Vatican communiqué – a real-life mix was already brewing.
-In a racy milieu where ‘good time girls’ were introduced to members of the ruling class at stately-home parties, Christine Keeler allegedly started affairs both with the Secretary of State for War John Profumo (who was a Brigadier and a Baron, and married) and also with a Soviet naval attaché, who may have been using Keeler to get nuclear secrets at the height of the Cuban missile crisis.
+Dr. No brought to the screens of 1962 a new and gaudy mixture of spies and sex – condemned by a special Vatican communiqué.
+Meanwhile, a real-life mix was already brewing.
+In a racy world of stately-home parties, ‘good time girls’ were introduced to members of the ruling class; one such, Christine Keeler, allegedly started affairs both with the Secretary of State for War John Profumo – a Brigadier, a Baron, and married – and also with a Soviet naval attaché, who may have been using Keeler to get nuclear secrets at the height of the Cuban missile crisis.

-The ensuing scandal, inflamed by the daring new sensation of TV satire (the BBC’s That Was The Week That Was ran 1962-3), not only brought down the dissembling Profumo but shifted public attitudes against the upper-class establishment typified by the then Conservative government.
-Prime Minister Harold Macmillan was briefly replaced with the even posher Alec Douglas-Home – of whom it was once said “in his heart of hearts, Alec believed that the work of government should ideally be carried on by the members of twelve upper-class families” – before Labour won the next election, led by state-educated Merseyside M.P.
+The ensuing scandal, inflamed by the daring new phenomenon of TV satire (the BBC’s That Was The Week That Was also appeared in 1962), not only brought down Profumo but shifted public attitudes against the upper-class establishment typified by the then Conservative government.
+Prime Minister Harold Macmillan was briefly replaced with the even posher Alec Douglas-Home – of whom it was once said “in his heart of hearts, Alec believed that the work of government should ideally be carried on by the members of twelve upper-class families”, but the next election was won by Labour, led by state-educated Merseyside M.P.
 Harold Wilson, a man already on cosy terms with the Beatles.
 Andrew Marr’s neat video summary of the period is here.

 1962 also saw the first appearance of A.C.
 Gimson’s Introduction to the Pronunciation of English.
 Gimson, known widely as “Gim” gɪm, was Daniel Jones’s pupil and successor at University College London.
 He was one of the greats in UCL’s phonetics-teaching tradition; I was lucky enough to attend lectures of his in the late 1970s and flattered that he was happy to chat about phonetics with a keen undergraduate.
 His 1962 Introduction, focussing of course on British “Received Pronunciation” (RP), was clear, packed with detail and more approachable in style than Jones’s Outline of English Phonetics.
 It established itself as a basic text and would go into several editions, more recently revised by Alan Cruttenden.

-The book’s most influential feature was its broad transcription of Received Pronunciation vowels, which for convenience I’ll refer to as Gim 62.
-This system displaced the earlier more Jonesian systems which had been very broad.
-They had shown vowel contrasts largely with typographically familiar letters, preferring to leave precise IPA notation to specialist work.
+The book’s most influential feature was its transcription system for Received Pronunciation vowels, which for convenience I’ll refer to as Gim 62.
+This system displaced the earlier more Jonesian systems which had been very broad, using familiar letters and preferring to leave precise IPA notation to specialist work.
 Here are some examples from earlier systems of the simplest type (for further discussion, an invaluable paper by John Wells is here):

 Gim 62 took a narrower approach to broad transcription, sacrificing economy and typographical ease in order to represent vowel qualities more precisely through extensive use of IPA symbols, e.g.

-So Gim 62 was a relatively accurate, fine-grained snapshot of the social elite’s vowel qualities, taken just as the upper class was to fall from grace and Britain was to enter a period of exceptional social and phonetic change.
-The great irony of Gim 62 is that this snapshot became increasingly established as it became increasingly out of step with the standard accent.
+So Gim 62 was a relatively accurate, fine-grained snapshot of the social elite’s vowel qualities, taken just as the upper class was about to fall from grace and Britain was to enter a period of enormous social and phonetic change.
+The great irony of Gim 62 is that this snapshot would become increasingly established as it became increasingly inaccurate.

-We can see how rapidly things started changing if we compare the discussions of RP trends by Gimson in 1962 and by John Wells in his Accents of English of 1982.
-The earlier discussion (“The Present-day Situation”, p.
-83) distinguishes three types of RP: conservative, general and advanced.
+We can see how rapidly things started changing if we compare the discussion of new RP trends by Gimson in 1962 with that by John Wells just 20 years later (in his Accents of English).
+Gimson distinguishes three types of RP: conservative, general and advanced.
 Advanced RP is

 used by young people of exclusive social groups – mostly of the upper classes, but also, for prestige value, in certain professional circles.
 In its most exaggerated variety, this… would usually be judged ‘affected’ by other RP speakers, in the same way that all RP types are liable to be considered affected by those who use unmodified regional speech.